 Again, use the speaker/listener technique.
 And be sure not to criticize the options your spouse shares by saying things such as, “That will never work” or “Yeah, right!”
 And be as specific as you can.
 Don’t just say, “Spend less money.”
 Come up with solutions that can be applied.

 S: Solve the Problem

-This is where you select one of the options you’ve discussed and put it into action.
+Select one of the options you’ve discussed and put it into action.
 Remember, if things don’t work out with that option, you’ll have an opportunity later to readdress the issue and options.

 T: Track Progress

 This is a very important step.
 Don’t skip it.
 Set a specific time to sit down and talk about how your solution is working.
-You might want to do this three days – or perhaps two weeks – after you’ve started working on the problem.
+You might want to do this three days—or perhaps two weeks—after you’ve started working on the problem.
 Try not to go much beyond that.

 First, look at the option you chose and see if you’ve followed it.
 Then, see if it’s really helping to solve the problem.
 Don’t be discouraged if things haven’t gone perfectly.
 This is a process.
 Regroup and reassess if needed.
 Make adjustments.
 You might need to go back to identifying the problem or select another option.
 So the next time you experience conflict in your marriage, try to resolve it by putting it to R-E-S-T.